 Time: 9:00 AM to 5:00 PM

 - Ganesha Shrine is a Hindu temple dedicated to Lord Ganesha, the son of Lord Shiva and Parvati.
-Ganesha is known among the non-Hindus as the Lord with elephant head and human body.
+Ganesha is known among the non-Hindus as the Lord with an elephant head and the human body.
 Ganesha is considered as the Lord of Good Fortune.
-It is one of the beautiful Hindu temple located Bangkok.
+It is one of the beautiful Hindu temple located in Bangkok.

 Entry Fee: Nil